thelfer/MFrontGenericInterfaceSupport/docs/web/mgis_fenics_nonlinear_heat_transfer_3D.md

     Pure FEniCS solve time: 49.15058135986328

-We can observe that both methods, relying on the same default Newton solver, yield the same total iteration counts and residual values.
-As regards computing time, the pure `FEniCS` implementation is slightly faster as expected.
-In the following table, comparison has been made for a coarse (approx 4 200 cells) and a refined (approx 34 000 cells) mesh with quadrature degrees equal either to 2 or 5.

 |Mesh type | Quadrature degree | `FEniCS`/`MFront` | Pure `FEniCS` |
 |:--------:|:-----------------:|:-----------------:|:-------------:|
 | coarse   | 2                 |     1.2 s         | 0.8 s         |